Interesting Facts about Mission San Juan Bautista

 Mission San Juan Bautista Layout, Floor Plan, Buildings and Grounds

-Construction of the current building began in June, 1803 and the completed church was dedicated on June 23, 1812.
-In 1818, Thomas Doak, and American sailor who worked for room and board, was hired to paint the colorful reredos with the six statues in the front of the church.
+Construction of the current building began in June 1803, and the completed church was dedicated on June 23, 1812.
+In 1818, Thomas Doak, an American sailor who worked for room and board, was hired to paint the colorful reredos with the six statues in the front of the church.
 Some say Doak was the first U.S. citizen to settle in Spanish California.
-The altar statues, faux-marble painted wall decoration, huge sandstone baptismal font, are all original.
+The altar statues, faux-marble painted wall decoration, large sandstone baptismal font, are all original.

 The original church design by Father Cuesta called for three aisles and a capacity of more than 1,000.
-However, the design was changed during construction, either because of concerns about earthquakes or because the declining Indian population did not require such a large... building.
+However, the plan was changed during construction, either because of concerns about earthquakes or because the declining Indian population did not require such a large building.

 Just inside the massive carved entrance doors, on the old red tile floor you can see 180-year old animal paw prints, probably left by some wandering pets before the tiles dried.
 Look for the cat door in one of the side doors, left over from a time when cats kept mice away.

 In 1906, an earthquake struck San Juan Bautista.
 It destroyed the church's side walls and some of the outbuildings.
 After the earthquake, the mission was rebuilt and strengthened with concrete.
-A restoration in 1949 was financed by the Hearst Foundation.
+The Hearst Foundation paid for a restoration in 1949.

 The organ is an odd thing to have in a church, though.
 Its tunes are reported to include "Go to the Devil, Spanish Waltz, College Hornpipe, and Lady Campbell's Reel," tunes better known by rowdy sailors than pious fathers.